Shattajit/Omnitrix/README.md

 ## Overview

-This project is a full-stack e-commerce application built with Node.js, Express, and MongoDB.
-It features user authentication, product management, category management, and integration with the Braintree payment gateway.
+This project is a full-stack web application with a React frontend and a Node.js/Express.js backend.
+It includes features for user authentication, product management, category management, and integration with the Braintree payment gateway.

 ## Features